 What if I have 5 days in Madrid?

-Should I do both Prado and Reina Sofía in 3 days?
+Should I visit both Prado and Reina Sofía in 3 days?

-Use where to stay in Madrid first.
-Barrio de las Letras and nearby central areas usually make this 3-day plan much easier.
+Read where to stay in Madrid for a detailed breakdown.
+Barrio de las Letras and nearby central neighborhoods are often excellent choices for a short visit.

 Should I take a day trip with only 3 days in Madrid?